 Crooked Run Campground

-Crooked Run Campground at Prince Gallitzin State Park features 398 campsites which are available for RVs from late April to late October.
+Crooked Run Campground at Prince Gallitzin State Park features 398 campsites that are available for RVs from late April to late October.
 Surrounded by Glendale Lake on three sides, the campground is just a stone’s throw away from the swimming beach.
 The ADA camping sites are spread out across the large campground.
 Out of the total seven large areas marked for camping, only two of them are pet-friendly.
 If you’re planning to take your pet along, make sure you mention that while making a reservation.
-Some of these sites on the campground only offer electric-only hookups while others have a full-service hookup that includes sewer, water, and electricity.
+Some of these sites on the campground only offer electric hookups while others have full-service hookups that include sewer, water, and electricity.

-The huge campground makes life easy for the campers as it has laundry facilities, sanitary dump stations, showers, flush toilets, paved sites, playgrounds, and even Wi-Fi.
-Campers can stay at the campground for 21 consecutive nights.
-However, between Memorial Day to Labor Day, campers can stay there for only 14 consecutive nights.
-Being a popular camping and RV trip destination, there is always a rush to get campsites reserved.
-Make sure you reserve a spot ahead of time to get exactly what you want.
+The huge campground makes life easy for campers as it has laundry facilities, sanitary dump stations, showers, flush toilets, paved sites, playgrounds, and even Wi-Fi.
+Campers can stay at the campground for 21 consecutive nights; however, between Memorial Day to Labor Day, campers can stay there for only 14 consecutive nights.
+Make sure you reserve a spot ahead of time to get the site and the amenities that you want.

 Seasonal activities in Prince Gallitzin State Park

-Prince Gallitzin State Park is home to many different species of birds, animals, and fish.
+Prince Gallitzin State Park has a plethora of different species of birds, animals, and fish.
 As the habitat within the park changes, so does the wildlife found there.
-Areas like Slatelick, Wyerough Branch, and Mudlick. which are covered in wetland plants. are great places to spot herons and ducks.
+Areas like Slatelick, Wyerough Branch, and Mudlick are great places to spot herons and ducks.
 You can also spot waterfowl at the lake during spring and fall.
-The forests of the park host a variety of birds which include warblers and vireos.
+This awesome park hosts a variety of birds, which include vireos and warblers.

 Whether you are a seasoned hiker or an amateur one, it doesn’t really matter.
-Prince Gallitzin State Park has more than 10 trails that pass through many habitats.
+Prince Gallitzin State Park has 20 trails totaling 32.65 miles that pass through many habitats.
 Those who want to test their hiking skills and challenge themselves should go for Foster Run Trail.
-Stretching for almost two miles, this trail goes through a remote area in the park that features thick woods over rolling hills.
+The pathway stretches for almost two miles, and this trail goes through a remote area in the park that features thick woods over rolling hills.
 For an easy hike, pick Herman Fields Trail, Poems Trail, or Campground Trail.

 Get your competitive spirit out as you challenge your friends to a game of disc golfing.
-Prince Gallitzin State Park has an 18-hole disc golf course that extends to different types of terrains.
-Wooded and field areas are especially challenging even for those who are experts at the sport.
-To keep a tab on your score, you can use the score cards at the bulletin board which is near Tee #1.
-The disc golf course offers scenic views of the Glendale Lake which take the game experience to a whole new level.
-This is a unique game you can enjoy with your family during your RV trip to PA.
+Prince Gallitzin State Park has an 18-hole disc golf course that extends through different types of terrains.
+Wooded and field areas are especially challenging, even for those who are experts at the sport.
+To keep a tab on your score, you can use the scorecards at the bulletin board, which is near Tee #1.
+The disc golf course offers scenic views of Glendale Lake, which take the game experience to a whole new level.
+Disc golfing is a unique game you can enjoy with your family during your RV trip to Pennsylvania.

-Prince Gallitzin State Park’s idyllic beauty is perfect to sit and enjoy a great meal with your loved ones.
-Picnics allow you the opportunity to soak in the sun as you gaze at the shining water or lush greenery that surrounds you.
-You can find picnic tables available throughout the park.
-The ones near the swimming beaches of the Muskrat Beach are particularly popular with swimmers and beach enthusiasts.
+Prince Gallitzin State Park’s idyllic beauty is perfect for sitting and enjoying a great meal with your loved ones.
+Picnics allow you the opportunity to soak in the sun while you gaze at the shining water or lush greenery that surrounds you.
+You can find picnic tables located all over the park.
+The ones near the swimming beaches of Muskrat Beach are particularly popular with swimmers and beach enthusiasts.
 They also have picnic pavilions that can be used by a large group of friends and families.
 However, you will need to book your pavilion in advance, because the structures are popular places to hang out.